Demand Generation Playbook for B2B Technology Companies

 Usage-based expansion triggers.
 Identify product usage patterns that indicate a customer is ready for upsell — hitting usage limits, adopting new features, adding team members, or integrating with additional tools.
 Build automated alerts that notify the account team when these triggers fire.

 Cross-sell campaigns.
-If you offer multiple products or tiers, create demand generation campaigns targeted at existing customers.
-These campaigns follow the same create-capture-convert framework as new business demand gen, but with much higher conversion rates because the trust foundation already exists.
+If you offer multiple products or tiers, create campaigns targeted at existing customers.
+These follow the same create-capture-convert framework as new-business demand gen, but with much higher conversion rates.

 Play 15: Competitive Displacement Campaigns

-By Q4, your demand gen engine is producing enough market visibility that you can run targeted campaigns aimed at displacing competitors from existing accounts.
+By Q4, your demand gen engine is producing enough market visibility to run targeted campaigns aimed at displacing competitors from existing accounts.
+Google's own search guidance has reinforced that high-quality comparison content with first-hand experience now ranks above generic vendor pages, so this play has compounded over the last two algorithm cycles.

 Competitor migration content.
-Create detailed guides showing how to migrate from specific competitors to your solution.
-Include technical migration steps, timeline estimates, risk mitigation approaches, and total cost of ownership comparisons.
-This content captures high-intent search traffic from people actively considering switching.
+Create detailed guides on migrating from specific competitors.
+Include technical migration steps, timeline estimates, risk mitigation, and total cost of ownership comparisons.
+This captures high-intent search traffic from people considering switching.

 Competitive comparison pages.
-Build dedicated landing pages for each major competitor comparison.
-These pages should be fair, detailed, and transparent about both your strengths and limitations.
+Build fair, detailed landing pages for each major competitor that are transparent about strengths and limitations.
 Buyers trust vendors who acknowledge trade-offs more than vendors who claim to be better at everything.

 Win-back campaigns.
 Target prospects who evaluated your solution but chose a competitor.
-After six to twelve months, many of these prospects experience the limitations that your solution addresses.
-A well-timed campaign that acknowledges their decision and offers new information can reopen conversations that seemed closed.
+After six to twelve months, many experience the limitations your solution addresses — a well-timed message can reopen the conversation.

 Play 16: Year Two Planning and Budget Modelling

 The final play of Q4 is using twelve months of data to build the year-two demand gen plan.
-This is where the compound returns of your investment become visible.
+This is where compound returns become visible.

 Pipeline attribution analysis.
-Conduct a comprehensive analysis of all pipeline generated in year one.
 Map every closed-won deal back to its first-touch and multi-touch sources.
 Identify which channels, content pieces, and campaigns contributed to the most revenue.

 Budget modelling for year two.
-Use your year-one data to build a bottoms-up budget model for year two.
-For each channel, calculate the projected pipeline per pound invested and use this to allocate budget based on proven returns rather than assumptions.
+Use year-one data to build a bottoms-up model.
+Calculate projected pipeline per pound for each channel and allocate based on proven returns.
 Expect to shift significant budget from experimental channels to proven winners.

 Team planning.
-Based on year-one execution, identify where you need additional headcount versus where agency or contractor support is more efficient.
-Common year-two hires include a dedicated content lead, a marketing operations specialist, and either an ABM manager or a demand gen analyst.
+Identify where you need additional headcount versus agency or contractor support.
+Common year-two hires: a dedicated content lead, a marketing operations specialist, and either an ABM manager or a demand gen analyst.

 Technology stack evaluation.
-Assess every tool in your marketing technology stack.
-Which tools delivered clear ROI?
+Audit every tool in your stack.
+Which delivered clear ROI?
 Which are underutilised?
-Where are there gaps?
-Plan technology investments for year two based on actual usage data, not vendor promises.
+Plan year-two technology investments based on actual usage data, not vendor promises.

 Q4 Budget Template